 - Babies’ feeding bottles and formula

 - Babies’ dummies

-- Baby and Children’s clothes
+- Baby and Children’s clothes up to size 86cm

 Remember that these things are being sent with love to people in desperate circumstances.
 Please ensure that your donations reflect that same care.
 We can only send on items of excellent quality.
 If the items you bring don’t meet these standards, the costs of disposing them will reduce the amount of monetary support that we can pass on.